christeefy/LimeLight/README.md

 <a href="http://www.auto-anonymize.com" target="_blank">Check out LimeLight's website!</a>

 ### What is LimeLight Trying to Solve?
-Video content creators, such as social media vloggers and news television companies, have to comply with data privacy laws like the GDPR in Europe.
+Video content creators, such as social media vloggers and news television companies, have to comply with data privacy laws like the General Data Protection Regulation (GDPR) in Europe.

 Publishing a video online requires getting consent from members of the public who appear in the video.
 Alternatively, their faces have to be anonymized manually.